srmfx/Zicroram/README.md

     $ ./zicroram --add ~/my_programs.zicroram

 ## RULES FOR IDENTATION AND COMMENTS IN .ZICRORAM FILES
-As you have seen in the example above, you can add comments to lines, create comment lines  and make use of text-ident for better readability and maintainability of the .zicroram files; for doing this  you need to follow these simple rules below.
+As you have seen in the example above, you can add comments to lines, create comment lines  and make use of text-ident for better readability and maintainability of the .zicroram files; for doing this  you need to follow these rules below.

 1 - You can create text identation using Tabulation(Tab) Key or white(blank) space key.